davimiku/blog.davimiku.com/.github/ISSUE_TEMPLATE/website-display-issue.md

 ---
 name: Website display issue
-about: Report an issue with the website display / responsiveness
+about: Report an issue with the website display / responsiveness / accessibility
 title: ''
 labels: ''
 assignees: ''